-- Once you are enrolled in one of the bachelor’s degree programs for at least two years, you can complete the application for graduate study to MSSE (during your 3rd or 4th year of studies).
+- Once you are enrolled in one of the bachelor’s degree programs for at least two years, you can complete the application for graduate study to MSSE (during your 4th year of study).
 You must interview with the MSSE Department Chairperson prior to your admission to qualify for the program.

-- Upon completion of your bachelor degree program, you must have earned:
+- Upon completion of your bachelor degree program, you must have:

-- A 3.0 cumulative grade point average (GPA)
+- Earned a 3.0 cumulative grade point average (GPA)

-- 30 credits and a 3.0 GPA in your academic subject area (ex. math, science, history/social studies or English)
+- Completed 30 credits and earned a 3.0 GPA in your academic subject area (ex. math, science, history/social studies or English)